 To try to authoritatively answer this now in 2022 we need data from the present and past along with expert perspectives.

 These kinds of questions on what are common and reasonable prices have continued in 2022.
-However, the types of queries have also evolved as things have gotten more complicated.
-There are many layers to the question of cost, which I cover here in today’s article.
+However, the types of queries have also evolved.
+Things have gotten more complicated.
+There are many layers to the question of cost.
+I cover the key elements here in today’s article.
 In the big picture, the most worrisome potential cost is to your health if you proceed with unproven stem cell injections.

 What is in this article